codemonk98/concurrency_project/README.md

 - `enum channel_status channel_non_blocking_receive(channel_t* channel, void** data)`
 - `enum channel_status channel_close(channel_t* channel)`
 - `enum channel_status channel_destroy(channel_t* channel)`

+**This function is only for Bonus points.
+It is NOT mandatory to implement for full marks in this project.**

 - `enum channel_status channel_select(select_t* channel_list, size_t channel_count, size_t* selected_index)`

 The enum channel_status is a named enumeration type that is defined in channel.h.
 Rather than using an int, which can be any number, enumerations are integers that should match one of the defined values.
 For example, if you want to return that the function succeeded, you would just return SUCCESS.